AIWoodhouse/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach will execute a function once on each elemen of a given array  while .map does the same while simultaneously creating a new array in the process by using return values. forEach is undefined & allows for mutation of the original array.

 2. What is the difference between a function and a method?

+While methods are technically functions, they are unique in that they specifically properties of objects.

 3. What is closure?

+A closure is when a function is enclosed with references to the lexical environment.
+Basically, a closure gives inner functions & their variables access to the outer functions & their variables but does not allow for outer functions to look within for reference.

 4. Describe the four rules of the 'this' keyword.

+Window binding: the default reference for "this".
+Implicit Binding: "this" is referencing whatever is left of the dot in the function invocation; only applies to objects with methods.
+Explicit Binding: requires specificially passing argument as the "this" keyword in any given function using "call", "apply", or "bind".
+New Binding: the "new" keyword creates a new object & "this" points to it.

 5. Why do we need super() in an extended class?

+super() is what allows us to call functions on an object's parent in a super clean way.

 ## Project Set up